latchset/kryoptic/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] A changelog entry is added if the change is significant
 - [ ] Code conform to coding style that today cannot yet be enforced via the check style test
 - [ ] Commits have short titles and sensible text
+- [ ] Doc string are properly updated